Happy holidays from the team at the Institute! Our office is closed from 21 December 2024 until 20 January 2025.

 Celebrating 20 years of exploring the future

 As we celebrate 20 years since the Institute began, we would like to highlight a selection of our most pivotal works and publications.
 Some of these have directed the Institute’s focus, some have resulted in policy changes and others have had significant public impacts.
-The world has changed significantly over the past twenty years, but the need for quality non-partisan research and policy analysis remains.
+The world has changed significantly over the past 20 years, but the need for quality non-partisan research and policy analysis remains.

 Join us to take a walk down memory lane and revisit some of the team’s favourite pieces of work below.
 Thank you for your support over the years.